 Highlights from the budget include:

-- 1.5% increase in housing rent and garage rent so that more money can be invested back into our housing stock.
+- Below inflation increase in Housing Rents of 7% and no increase in garage rents, allowing more money to be invested back into housing stock.

-- Continued support for people with disabilities through the Disabled Facilities Grant scheme, totalling nearly £800,000.
+- Continued support for people with disabilities through the Disabled Facilities Grant scheme.

 “There is no doubt that we live in tough economic times with inflationary and interest pressures having a profound impact on us all.
 Residents, tenants and businesses need our support now more than ever and that is why it is paramount that we protect our services.
 This has been one of the most important factors in our decision making when approving the budget for the financial year ahead.